 People who experience sleep difficulties have puffy eyes and sagging skin.
 Besides, your skin also tends to lose its shine and fine lines begin to appear.
 When your body is deprived of sleep, it begins to release stress hormone called cortisol.
 When released in excess amount, cortisol can break the skin's collagen.

-Your mind and body need sleep to release stress and when they are unable to get the required amount of relaxation, they starts to backfire.
+Your mind and body need sleep to release stress and when they are unable to get the required amount of relaxation, they start to backfire.